WHY WE NEED CLEAN WATER

 - Public water suppliers should expand their monitoring of PFAS, emerging contaminants and cyanobacteria to help safeguard public health.

 - Passage of state legislation in 2018 that established the Cape Cod and Islands Water Protection Fund to provide a non-property tax-based source of funds to help Cape Cod and the Islands pay for necessary wastewater infrastructure and water quality remediation efforts.
-In 2021 the first round of funding awards were awarded to a number of towns to assist them with wastewater management.
+Through 2022, this fund has provided $98 million to eight towns to assist them with wastewater management and to provide dollar for dollar property tax relief to residents of Barnstable County.

 - Barnstable County’s alternative septic system testing center has been testing efficacy of different alternative septic systems and has identified several as being potentially useful;